List of Yukon Quest competitors

 Didier Moggia was the first musher to start the 2008 Yukon Quest in Fairbanks, Alaska.

 Three hundred and eighty-six people have participated in the Yukon Quest, an annual international 1,000-mile sled dog race between Fairbanks, Alaska and Whitehorse, Yukon.
 It has been called the "most difficult sled dog race in the world" and the "toughest race in the world".
 The race's route follows the Yukon River for much of its course and travels over four mountains: King Solomon's Dome, Eagle Summit, American Summit, and Rosebud Summit.
 Its length is equivalent to the distance between England and Africa, and the distance between some checkpoints is equivalent to the breadth of Ireland.

 Yukon Quest attracts anywhere from 18 (in 2014) to 47 (in 1988 and 1989) mushers each year.
 Because of the competition's difficulty, about one-third of the entrants do not finish.
 Of the 776 entries from the race's inception in 1984 to 2007, 263 did not finish—a scratch rate of 33.9 percent.
 The racers have come from various professions: taxicab drivers, a swimming instructor, a coal miner, a tax assessor, a lawyer, fur trappers, journalists, and a car salesman, among others.

 At the conclusion of the competition, several racers are recognized by special awards given for various feats performed on the trail.
 The most notable of these accomplishments is the championship award, given to the winner of the race.
 Accompanying this is the Golden Harness Award, given to the winner's two lead sled dogs.
-The next significant award is the Veterinarians Choice Award, which is given to the musher who maintains the best care of his or her dogs during the race, as voted by race veterinarians.
+The next significant award is the Veterinarians Choice Award, which is given to the musher who maintains the best care of their dogs during the race, as voted by race veterinarians.
 Other awards include the Challenge of the North Award—given to the musher who "exemplifies the spirit of the Yukon Quest"—and the sportsmanship award, given to the most sportsmanlike competitor, as chosen by a vote of the mushers.
 Following the 2011 race, event organizers created the Silver Award to recognize musher Brent Sass for guiding two sled dog teams out of a blizzard atop American Summit.
 The Silver Award is not an annual award, and to date, Sass is its only recipient.